OpenRiskNet/home/openshift/recipes/centos_machine.md

 https://cloud.centos.org/centos/7/images/
 Choose the qcow2 image format.

+The openstack client needed to be present (`yum -y install python-openstackclient`)

-Upload it to Openstack using:
+Upload the image to Openstack using:
 ```
 openstack image create --file <image-file>
 ```
 You will see the new image in the console.

 Then add the following using sudo: